HeedVision: Attention Awareness in Collaborative Immersive Analytics Environments: Collaborative Attention-Aware Visualization

-This method associates attention with specific visualization marks, data points, or semantic components.
-To achieve this, the approach has specific knowledge of exactly what parts of the visualization that the user is focusing their attention on.
+\paragraph{Data-aware.} This method associates attention with specific visualization marks, data points, or semantic components.
 Because of this knowledge, data-aware approaches enable richer analysis but require deeper integration with the visualization system.